 Board of Editors

-Elizabeth L. Inglehart, - Managing Editor
+Elizabeth L. Inglehart, - Assistant Editor in Chief--Process and the Essay Editor

-Lindsey P. Gustafson, Co-Editor in Chief
+Lindsey P. Gustafson - Editor in Chief

 Anna P. Hemingway, - Managing Editor